 When it comes to the biggest shifts in the wetsuit industry, perhaps the company known as Patagonia has the most breakthrough with their innovative Yulex fabric, a natural rubber that came from the hevea trees in Sri Lanka.
 Because these trees can produce rubber sap for 30 years, Yulex doesn’t contribute to deforestation.

-Yulex is the main component in creating flexible and warm wetsuits of many brands today.
+Yulex is the main component in creating flexible and warm wetsuits for many brands today.
 This 100% plant-based rubber is naturally grown and harvested with minimal mechanism, therefore, reducing carbon footprint with its zero-waste production by 80%.

 The only downside of this fabric is its higher cost compared to its predecessors.
 But if it’s for the good of the environment, then it’s well worth your investment.